I. General Policy

-The employee shall have the right to have a physician or surgeon of his or her choice also present at such examinations.
+The employee shall have the right to have a physician or surgeon of their choice also present at such examinations.
 All fees are paid by the insurance company.

 Return to work

-In order to return to work, an employee must submit a statement from his or her physician authorizing the return and listing any restrictions or limitations.
+In order to return to work, an employee must submit a statement from their physician authorizing the return and listing any restrictions or limitations.